israt183/ML-Stat-based-Gust/README.md

 # **Storm Gust Prediction with Machine Learning and WRF Model Variables**

-This repository contains selected scripts used in our research on **storm gust prediction** using **machine learning models** and **WRF model variables** for the **Northeast United States**.
-The study evaluates different machine learning algorithms, performs hyperparameter tuning, and analyzes model performance spatially and statistically.
+This repository contains selected scripts used in our research on storm gust predictions using machine learning and statistical models and WRF model variables for the Northeast United States.
+The study evaluates different machine learning and statistical algorithms, performs hyperparameter tuning, and analyzes model performance spatially and statistically.

 📄 **Publication:** This research is published in *Artificial Intelligence for the Earth Systems*
 [DOI: 10.1175/AIES-D-23-0047.1](https://doi.org/10.1175/AIES-D-23-0047.1)